This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 There’s also a solar telescope as well as the night ones.

-We didn’t end up going here, but the Mini Time Machine Museum of Miniatures was recommended as one of the fun things to do in Tucson with kids.
+If you have kids, the Mini Time Machine Museum of Miniatures has been recommended to us as one of the fun things to do in Tucson with kids.

 If you’re in town during the Tucson Gem Show (February), it is the largest, oldest, and most prestigious gem show in the world.